Temporal bistability in the dissipative Dicke-Bose-Hubbard system: The Dicke-Bose-Hubbard model

 In the normal-radiant (NR) phase of the cavity mode, defined by the cavity-photon density vanishing in the limit of infinite system size as an order parameter (OP), $n_{\text{P}}=|\alpha|^2 \stackrel{L\to\infty}{\longrightarrow} 0$, the atom system can be in the Mott insulating (MI) or a Bose-Einstein condensed superfluid (SF) phase, depending on the lattice tunneling strength $J$.
 At the Dicke transition, i.e., when the cavity-mode becomes superradiant (SR) with increasing pump strength $\lambda/U$, $|\alpha|^2>0$, the atomic density becomes spatially modulated due to the staggered potential in $\hat{H}_{\text{bc}}$.

-Consequently, the phase transitions occur from MI to an insulating density wave (DW), the from SF to a simultaneously Bose-Einstein condensed and spatially modulated state, i.e., a supersolid (SS).
+Consequently, the phase transitions occur from MI to an insulating density wave (DW), from the SF to a simultaneously Bose-Einstein condensed and spatially modulated state, i.e., a supersolid (SS).
 The combination of these photonic and atomic states yields the four phases shown in the phase diagram in Fig.~\ref{PD}.
 The atomic subsystem is solved using cluster mean-field theory for different cluster sizes.
 This yields phase boundaries between the atomic phases (MI-SF, SS-DW) depending on the cluster size as seen in Fig.~\ref{PD}, where the extrapolation to infinite cluster size is shown in the inset (see \cite{Luehmann13,Pohl22} for details) and corresponds to the dashed-dotted lines in Fig.~\ref{PD}.
+Note that, since the cluster mean-field theory is applied to the atomic subsystem, not to the photon subsystem, it does practically not affect the Dicke superradiant transition line, while it does change the transition lines in the atomic subsystem.
 We find that the zero-temperature Dicke transition, shown as the red line in Fig.~\ref{PD}, is discontinuous for $J/U$ below the critical point $(J_c/U,\, \lambda_c/U)\approx (0.105,\,0.77)$ marked by the red dot, see Fig.~\ref{OP}.
 This is consistent with previous studies in equilibrium \cite{Byczuk17, Batrouni17, Donner16, Morigi19, Simon22, Landi18,Yi21}, including B-DMFT \cite{Byczuk17} and QMC \cite{Batrouni17}.
 Note also that the phase diagram exhibits a tricritical point where the SF+NR, DW+SR, and SS+SR phases meet.
 Representative cuts through the phase diagram for several values of $J/U$, displaying the photonic OP $n_{\text{P}}$ and the atomic OPs, normal density $n_{\text{e,o}}$ and condensate density $|\Phi|^2_{\text{e,o}}$ as functions of $\lambda/U$, are shown in Fig.~\ref{OP}.
-The subscripts e, o denote the densities on even and odd sites, respectively.
+The subscripts e and o denote the densities on even and odd sites, respectively.
 The modulated DW and SS phases are characterized by $n_{\text{e}} \neq n_{\text{o}}$ and $|\Phi|^2_{\text{e}}\neq |\Phi|^2_{\text{o}}$, respectively.
 These results show the OP discontinuities at the Dicke superradiant transition below the critical point $(J_c/U,\, \lambda_c/U)$, i.e., at the MI-DW, SF-DW, and SF-SS transitions, while the atomic condensation transitions, DW-SS and MI-SF, are continuous.